Elin310/VO2max/arduino v1.1/README.md

 <br>Test fit all parts and make sure you know where everything goes; that will make the next steps much easier.

 ## Program Board
-Originally this project was built with the Arduino IDE.
-A few of us nerds decided that Platformio might be easier and more rad, so we're using that.
+Originally this project was built with the Arduino IDE and we decided to continue on that.

-When you first get the board, hold down the boot button while plugging it in, and keep that down.
-You need to erase everything on the board before you load the rest.
-From there, you should be able to use the Platformio folder to load everything you'll need.
-I did this on a Windows computer (a little Beelink with a monitor & display) because I couldn't get it to work on my Mac.

 ## Wire It Up

 ## Assembly

-### Older Information Relevant to V2 (Urissel/Ivor updated version)

-## Arduino (from Ivor)
+## Arduino
 Source code for Arduino under "VO2Max" - Arduino board settings to use for TTGO T-Display:

     Board: ESP32 Dev Module